pavelstephan/pavelstephan-tcd1304_blackpill_firmware/README.md

 that those elements can be used in other projects, where applicable.
 To be clear, I am not a developer, and although the design/implimentation is my own, I used Claud extensively to crank out python test scripts and to refince elements of the logic that we tricky for me to figure out or code.
 It has become a truly remarkable platform (Claud), code-wise, and I will continue to use it extensivly.
+Finally, the sensor is super, um, sensitive.
+That is, people shine lasers on this, which the hardware is designed to accomodate, and thus int times like 10-20us, won't generate much signal in typical lighting environments (in the case of the non-inverting nature of this board, low light will look like saturation unless inverted in code).

 About the firmware and software architecture